Have Camera Will Travel

 I was not too happy stitching photos together to create a panorama so I purchased a Sony Cyber-Shot DSC-HX5V camera to allow me to take panorama photos.
 I also have an iPad and iPhone that have iSight cameras capable of taking panorama photos.

 Recently I've replaced that lens on my Canon 350D with the Canon EF 50mm f/1.4 USM lens while at the same time purchasing the Canon 60D with the Canon EF-S 18-135mm f/3.5-5.6 IS Lens.

 This photo essay contains photos I've taken with each of these cameras and lenses along with a few taken by disposable cameras.

-Thanks to Andrea Petersen for the nomination.
+Thanks to Andrea Petersen & H. Andrew Dutton for the nominations.